 So how about not taking it?
 Yes, I know, you don’t want to get pregnant, but there are many other safe, healthy and happy options.

 Several pills have been recalled over the past several years (there were three recalls in Canada in 2013) for various life threatening side affects.
-You can read more about the pill in this series I wrote a few years ago.

 Many women who don’t want to be on the birth control pill are taking to the risky “pull and pray” method.
 I think you get the idea on that one.
 One of the best and most empowering practices to take on, and to teach your daughters, is cycle tracking.